 The NEMCC Health and Nutrition Center was renovated in 2017 with grant funds provided by the Blue Cross Blue Shield of MS Foundation.
-This facility serves as a multifunctional meeting area with a stationary kitchen unit to provide opportunities for campus and community to engage in health cooking and nutrition classes in order to promote healthy eating and the incorporation of a healthy lifestyle.
-In addition, the facility is used for yoga, basic flexibility, and strengthening classes and health fairs.
+This facility serves as a multifunctional meeting area with a stationary kitchen unit to provide opportunities for the campus and community to engage in healthy cooking and nutrition classes to promote healthy eating and the incorporation of a healthy lifestyle.
+In addition, the facility is used for yoga, basic flexibility, strengthening classes, and health fairs.